LeeCampbell/IntroToRx/content/09_CombiningSequences.md

 You can see the [example for that scenario in the Reaqtor repo](https://github.com/reaqtive/reaqtor/blob/c3ae17f93ae57f3fb75a53f76e60ae69299a509e/Reaqtor/Samples/Remoting/Reaqtor.Remoting.Samples/DomainFeeds.cs#L33-L76).
 Here, I'm going to present a different, simpler scenario: live searches.
 As you type, the text is sent to a search service and the results are returned to you as an observable sequence.
 Most implementations have a slight delay before sending the request so that unnecessary work does not happen.
 Imagine I want to search for "Intro to Rx".
 I quickly type in "Into to" and realize I have missed the letter 'r'.
 I stop briefly and change the text to "Intro ".
 By now, two searches have been sent to the server.
 The first search will return results that I do not want.
 Furthermore, if I were to receive data for the first search merged together with results for the second search, it would be a very odd experience for the user.
 I really only want results corresponding to the latest search text.
 This scenario fits perfectly with the `Switch` method.

-In this example, there is a source that represents a sequence of search text.
-Values the user types are represented as the source sequence.
-Using `Select`, we pass the value of the search to a function that takes a `string` and returns an `IObservable<string>`.
-This creates our resulting nested sequence, `IObservable<IObservable<string>>`.
+In this example, there is an `IObservable<string>` source that represents the search text—each new value the user types emerges from this source sequence.
+We also have a search function that produces a single search result for a given search term:

-Search function signature:

 ```csharp
 private IObservable<string> SearchResults(string query)